 Our pick-up site hosts volunteer their space and time.
 Please thank them occasionally and help us to keep the sites orderly and attractive.

 If you cannot pick up your share due to vacation travel or other circumstance, you must arrange for someone else to pick it up for you or notify us in advance and we will donate your share.
 Shares that are not picked up within 24 hours will also be donated.

 We take the safety of your food seriously by using appropriate harvesting and storage techniques, however, your produce is fresh from the garden.Please store your produce properly (we include information of how to store each veggie and herb properly on our website).
 And please wash all produce before eating!

 Member Fees: The full Spring/Summer Share total is due prior to the season start.

-Our Spring 2020 Season will start in March.
-We will have an 8 week Spring Season and an 8 week Summer season.
+Our Spring 2020 Season is SOLD OUT> We have a few limited summer season spots open. .
 These dates are always subject to change considering we have zero control of the weather/temperature and the growth of our plants are directly affected by those.
 All payments are non-refundable after the second week of the season.

 As an example only:

 A half-share might include:a pint of strawberries, a bag of baby greens, both squash and green beans, a bunch of kale and a bunch of carrots.
 A full share might include a quart of strawberries, a large bag of greens, larger portions of both squash and green beans, a bunch of kale, a head of broccoli, a large bunch of carrots and a bunch of beets.

 Actual contents will vary each week.
 Please take a look through our gallery to see samples of boxes from 2016.